 Tuesdays: 2:30 – 4 p.m.

-The Counseling and Testing Center’s general support group is a process oriented therapy group in which students discuss current personal concerns and gain insight into problems affecting their relationships, academic success and emotional or physical well-being.
+The Counseling Center’s general support group is a process oriented therapy group in which students discuss current personal concerns and gain insight into problems affecting their relationships, academic success and emotional or physical well-being.

 - Paws OUT: LGBTQIA Success and Sharing Support Group